Bhutan Tourist and

 Transport

-We use comfortable and safe Japanese cars, jeeps, vans
+We use comfortable and safe Japanese

-and coaches to transport our guests.
-The cost of transport
+cars, jeeps, vans and coaches to transport our guests.

-is already included in the daily tour cost.
-All our
+The cost of transport is already included in the daily

-drivers are fully trained in safety and are well experienced
+tour cost.
+All our drivers are fully trained in safety

-in driving in Bhutan.
-You will find that you are more
+and are well experienced in driving in Bhutan.
+You will

-comfortable driving through the winding hilly roads
+find that you are more comfortable driving through the

-of the neighboring countries.
+in some of the neighboring countries.

 |